NVIDIA/Megatron-LM/README.md

 ## GPT Text Generation

 We have included a simple REST server to use for text generation in `tools/run_text_generation_server.py`.
 You run it much like you would start a pretraining job, specifying an appropriate pretrained checkpoint.
-There are also few optional parameters: `temperature`, `top-k`, `top-p`, and `greedy`.
+There are also few optional parameters: `temperature`, `top-k`and `top-p`.
 See `--help` or the source file for more information.
 See [examples/run_text_generation_server_345M.sh](examples/run_text_generation_server_345M.sh) for an example of how to run the server.

 Once the server is running you can use `tools/text_generation_cli.py` to query it, it takes one argument which is the host the server is running on.